 6. In what order should you paint a house?

-House painting should start with larger surfaces, such as walls, and leave smaller parts, such as window trim and corner boards, for last.
-Paint from top to bottom first, so splashes remain hidden, and use a larger brush on large areas and a small brush in more precise places.
-You ensure a good result by painting 3-5 panels at a time from end to end.
+House painting should be started from larger surfaces, such as walls, and smaller parts, such as window trim and corner boards, should be left for last.
+Paint from top to bottom first so that drips remain hidden, and use a larger brush on large areas and a small brush in more detailed spots.
+You ensure a good result by painting 3–5 panels at a time from end to end.
 Edges and corners are painted last.
-If you’re painting for the first time or changing color, it’s recommended to apply two topcoats.
-In the finishing stage, check for any errors and remove masking tape.
+If you’re painting for the first time or changing color, it’s recommended to paint two topcoats.
+In the finishing stage, check for any errors and remove protective tape.
 This house painting order ensures an even and durable result.

 7. How much does it cost to have a house painted?

-The cost of having a house professionally painted varies according to several factors, such as the size of the house, the surface to be painted, the price level of the area, and the type of paint.
-As we state in a previous article (House Painting Cost 2025):
+The cost of having a house painted by a professional varies according to several factors, such as the size of the house, the surface to be painted, the price level of the area, and the type of paint.

 We’re often asked how much it costs to paint a house.
 The cost of painting a house yourself varies according to several factors, such as the size of the house, the amount of paint needed, the type of paint, and the tools required.
 Generally speaking, painting yourself is a cheaper option than hiring a professional, but it requires considerably more time and effort.
 On average, when painting yourself, the cost consists of the price of paints and necessary tools.
 This typically costs 800–2,500 euros.